Oliver-ke/Oliver-ke/README.md

 ### Hello, Welcome! 👋 🤓

-### ✨✨ I do Fullstack  ✨✨
+### ✨✨ Fullstack / Cloud DevOps  ✨✨

-I'm really passionate about my work and I'm looking to learn and collaborate with teams to build awesome projects.
+My interest lies in building scalable web applications as a full-stack engineer and managing deployment and monitoring in the cloud as a cloud devops engineer.
+Mostly working for startups to push out features as quickly as possible in an ever-changing Agile environment.

 Currently, these are the frameworks, libraries, technologies, and tools I work with,